SignAll is slowly but surely building a sign language translation platform

 Unfortunately, that doesn’t seem to be the case — which leaves it to small companies like Budapest-based SignAll to do the hard work that benefits this underserved group.
 And it turns out that translating sign language in real time is even more complicated than it sounds.

-CEO Zsolt Robotka and chief R&D officer Marton Kajtar were exhibiting this year at CES, where I talked with them about the company, the challenges they were taking on, and how they expect the field to evolve.
+CEO Zsolt Robotka and chief R&D officer Márton Kajtár were exhibiting this year at CES, where I talked with them about the company, the challenges they were taking on and how they expect the field to evolve.
 (I’m glad to see the company was also at Disrupt SF in 2016, though I missed them then.)

 Perhaps the most interesting thing to me about the whole business is how interesting and complex the problem is that they are attempting to solve.